Wyo VB Lecture Notes

 Objective #1 - Use multiple forms in a project

-- Often, in commercial applications, a splash form is the
+- Often, in commercial applications, a splash screen (which is also known as a splash form) is the

 first form that shows up when a program is launched.
-The splash form presents
+The splash screen presents

 the name and version number of the program as well as the names of the authors,

-etc. The splash form can distract the user for a little while the rest of
+etc. It is meant to distract the user while the rest of

-the program loads into the memory.
-When the user clicks the splash form or
+the program (video, large graphics, etc.) loads into the memory of the computer.
+When the user clicks the splash screen or

-presses any key, the splash form disappears and the first form of the application
+presses any key, this screen disappears and the first form of the application

 is presented.

 - The second form will appear in the Solution Explorer window.
-You can create a desired interface and type code into this form's Code Window like any other form.
+You can place objects on its interface and type code into this form's Code Window like any other form.

-presses any key on the splash form, you could use the following:
+presses any key or clicks anywhere on the splash form as in:

 Private Sub Form1_KeyPress(. . .)